Chninkel: Reception and analysis

 The comic has been described one of the first graphic novels in the history of Franco-Belgian comics, and as mixing the genres of fantasy, science fiction and Biblical parables.
 The work draws inspirations and has numerous references to other works, from Tolkien's Middle-earth and Clarke's and Kubrick's Space Odyssey to the Bible.
 Less obvious references have been identified to, among others, The Dark Crystal, Conan the Barbarian, Elric of Melniboné, and various elements of Norse mythology.

-Gwael Bernicot described it in turn as a "very contemporary and disillusioned reinterpretation of the religious phenomenon", a "disenchanted Gospel".
+In 2002 Gwael Bernicot described it as a "very contemporary and disillusioned reinterpretation of the religious phenomenon", a "disenchanted Gospel".
 Parallels have been drawn between the main character, J'on, and Jesus, while his diminutive design resembles Bilbo the hobbit.
 In 2020, Cédric Pietralunga, writing for Le Monde called the book Rosiński's masterpiece, describing it as a "a disenchanted version of the New Testament with Tolkien sauce".
 Van Hamme himself described the story as Tolkien-inspired "offbeat version of the New Testament".
 He also discussed his "theological marketing" idea, related to the concept of the saviour: primitive societies worship God, but then turn away from him.
 God punishes them with a disaster, then sends a Savior, who will ensure the reformed religion will be kept in check by he fear of punishment, absent in the original belief they turned away from.
 As for the most obvious Space Odyssey reference, the God in the series is portrayed by the Monolith, and the end of the comic references the beginning of the movie.

 A 1989 review in The Comics Journal concluded that "here is the Thorgal team on a great story: elves, Amazons, dwarves, allegory, religion, and philosophy.
 Entertaining, too!".
-Wojciech Obremski, in his monograph on the history of Polish comics, concluded that the complex story of Chninkel, mixing numerous cultural references, results in a product that should satisfy most demanding readers.
+In 2005, Wojciech Obremski, in his monograph on the history of Polish comics, concluded that the complex story of Chninkel, mixing numerous cultural references, results in a product that should satisfy most demanding readers.